case-contract-testing/contract-case/docs/maintainers/AddingDsl.md

 See also the document on [package structure](./PackageStructure.md)

-All DSLs depend on `@contract-case/case-boundary`.
-They do not depend on case-core (yes, even JavaScript).
-This is so that all DSLs have the same access to the core.
-All languages support the same features.
+All user-facing packages depend on `@contract-case/case-connector`.
+They do not depend on case-core (yes, even JavaScript packages).
+This is so that all DSLs have the same access to the core, which means that all languages support the same features.

-The purpose of the DSL is to support the types and idioms in each target language.
+The purpose of the user-facing packages is to support the types and idioms for each target language.

 ## Hard rules

-These are the rules that govern what can and can't go in a DSL.
-The rules are written to reduce fragmentation and to keep the DSL layers light.
+These are the rules that govern what can and can't go in a user-facing package.
+The rules are written to reduce fragmentation and to keep the user-facing layers light.
 Pull requests that break these rules won't be accepted.

 - **No functionality goes in your DSL.** The only purpose of your DSL layer is to make using ContractCase idiomatic in the target language.
-- **No functionality goes in the case-boundary package**.
-The only purpose of the case-boundary layer is to map between JSii and `Case-Core`.
+- **No functionality goes in the case-connector packages**.
+The only purpose of the case-connector layer is to map between user-facing packages in various languages and `Case-Core`.
 It is necessary to do this mapping, because ContractCase has several layers of callbacks that could be arbitrarily deep, and we need to pass errors across them.
 See the Boundary Mappings section below.
 Long term, if a non-JSii language were to be supported, it would need its own `case-boundary`.
 - **Any new functionality goes in to Case-Core.** If you're wanting to build new functionality, it should go there instead.
 See the other pages in the maintainers section for more on extending case-core.
-- **No validation goes in your DSL.** The ContractCase core performs all validation and returns appropriately (one exception - if your language supports it, use the type system to avoid the need for validation, eg use enums where ContractCase expects a few different specific values of strings, like LogLevel).
+- **(Almost) no validation goes in your DSL or user-facing package.** The ContractCase core performs validation and returns configuration errors, and you should rely on this to keep behaviour consistent.
+There are a couple of
+  exceptions: Wherever possible, please use your language's type system to avoid the need for validation (for example, use enums where ContractCase expects a few different specific values of strings, like for `LogLevel`).
+Similarly, there may be cases where parse or serialisation errors make sense to be thrown as `ContractCaseConfigurationError` types inside your user-facing package.
+Use your judgement, and chat to us if you're not sure.
-- **No JSON definitions go in your DSL.** The pure-json example and matcher definitions are already exposed by other packages.
+- **No JSON matcher/mock example definitions go in your DSL.** The pure-json example and matcher definitions are already exposed by other packages.
 You should not be creating JSON for Examples or Matchers in your DSL, unless you are depending on those other translated boundary packages to do so.
 Long term, if a non-JSii language were to be supported, it would need its own JSON definitions (ideally, parsed from `@contract-case/case-entities-internal`).
 - **No types from `@contract-case/case-boundary` are to be exposed to users.** These types are internal implementation details.
-- **Your DSL may depend on other DSLs.** For example, a Gradle DSL can depend on the Java DSL.
+- **Your user-facing package may depend on other user-facing packages.** For example, a Gradle DSL can depend on the Java DSL.
 Or a Jest DSL can depend on the TypeScript DSL.

 ## Naming